josephruocco/josephruocco.github.io/bookstoliveby.md

 ---
 layout: page
-title: "Books I Live By:"
+title: "Books I Live By"
 ---

 In no particular order...